openimsdk/open-im-server/CONTRIBUTING.md

-#  Contributing to Open-IM-Server
+# Contributing to OpenIM

-So, you want to hack on Open-IM-Server?
+So, you want to hack on OpenIM?
 Yay!

 First of all, thank you for considering contributing to our project!
 We appreciate your time and effort, and we value any contribution, whether it's reporting a bug, suggesting a new feature, or submitting a pull request.